LibraryCarpentry/lc-marcedit/setup.md

 * Instructions for system administrators has been provided.
 Also information on managing MarcEdit installations are available <https://marcedit.reeset.net/managing-marcedit-installations>.

 System requirements for MarcEdit 7/MarcEdit MacOS 3 <https://marcedit.reeset.net/downloads>:
-* Operating system: Vista (32 & 64 bit), MacOS 10.10+
+* Operating system: Vista (32 & 64-bit), MacOS 10.10+
 * RAM: 8MB minimum; 32 MB+ is recommended
 * Disc space for Windows: 34 MB (setup); 15 MB (application)
 * Disc space for MacOS: 60 MB (setup); 150 MB (installed)
 * For Windows, Windows .NET 4.7.2+ is required.
 * For MacOS, Installer, where all dependencies are packaged and installed, is required.

+### Determining if your system is 32 or 64-bit
+* MACs: Select the About This Mac option in the Apple menu.
+On the About This Mac window, click the Systems Report below the information in the Overview.
+Click on Hardware.
+In the Hardware Overview in the top left column, you will see the processor name to determine if it's a 32-bit or 64-bit CPU.
+* PCs: In the Start menu, type in About to get About Your PC.
+In Device Specifications, the system type will tell you if it's a 32 or 64-bit CPU.

 ### Downloading the data

 You can download [marc_sample_data.mrc](https://github.com/LibraryCarpentry/lc-marcedit/tree/gh-pages/data/marc_sample_data.mrc), which is a MARC binary file that will open in a new browser tab.
 Be sure to right click or control click in order to save the file (NOTE: In Safari, right click and select **download linked file**; in Chrome and Firefox, right click and select **save link as...**).
 Make a note of the location (i.e. the folder, your desktop) to which you save the file.
+Please note that this MARC file follows the MARC21 standard and is encoded in UTF-8.

 ### Getting help